Gardener preparing tools and safety gear

 Use of fertilizers, herbicides and other chemicals is controlled and documented.
 Products are used only by trained staff in accordance with product labels and safety data sheets.
 The company adopts appropriate storage, mixing and disposal procedures to protect people, wildlife and watercourses.
 Spill kits and containment measures are available where chemical use is necessary.

-First aid kit and emergency response equipment on site Manual Handling, Working at Height and Tree Work: Manual handling risks are reduced by using mechanical aids, team lifts and safe lifting techniques.
+A young woman gardening in a lush backyard, surrounded by flowering bushes and well-maintained lawn.
+She is wearing a wide-brimmed hat, pink gardening gloves, and holding a small gardening tool, with a cheerful expression on her face.
+The scene features a variety of vibrant pink and white flowers, with dense green foliage and a neatly edged flower bed in the background.
+The outdoor space has a combination of grass and paved pathways, indicative of a well-kept garden in Sudbury, with natural sunlight illuminating the scene and a clear sky overhead.
+This setting exemplifies professional gardening and outdoor maintenance, with careful attention to plant care and landscape presentation typical of local residential gardens managed by Gardening Sudbury.
+Manual Handling, Working at Height and Tree Work: Manual handling risks are reduced by using mechanical aids, team lifts and safe lifting techniques.
 For work at height, including ladders and temporary platforms, work will be planned and executed using secure access and fall protection where required.
 Tree work that involves significant risk is carried out by qualified arborists following industry best practice, using appropriate rigging and exclusion zones to protect the public and workers.

 Traffic, Vehicles and Site Access